 Use Case: Use cases are used to identify questions to be asked, resources to be used to answer the questions, and methods to be used to determine the answer.
 We utilizes a facilitation and scoping approach to generate “good” use cases to allow the domain communities to describe operational and understandable use cases that support data discovery, access, and use.
 Some notions of good use cases include data discovery and generation to find or generate data that is of acceptable quality and is relevant to the question and methods being used.
 The use case is captured in a template.

 Small (Leadership) Team, Mixed Skills: A variety of skills are critical to successfully addressing data discovery problems.
-A Facilitator (Peter Fox) is needed to set and monitor direction, provide guidance for scoping the use case and what can be implemented and when.
+An experienced Facilitator (e.g., Peter Fox.
+Deborah McGuinness) is needed to set and monitor direction, provide guidance for scoping the use case and what can be implemented and when.
 Team formation is important and often success depends on good team design and recruitment.
 Roles include: domain experts(i.e. domain researchers), including data and information product knowledge, knowledge representation and information modeling, software engineering, and someone to be a scribe.